-Let our before and after gallery show you the expertise of Michigan’s plastic surgery specialists Dr. Pramit Malhotra, Dr. Tiffany Ballard, and Dr. Pierre Lapaine.
+Let our before and after gallery show you the expertise of Michigan’s plastic surgery specialists Dr. Pramit Malhotra and Dr. Tiffany Ballard.
 Place your trust in the skilled hands of our surgeons who understand that the difference is in the details.

 What are the Downsides of Breast Fat Transfer?